red-blox/zap/docs/config/options.md

 ## `server_output` & `client_output`

 These two options allow you to configure where Zap will output generated code.
-If you'ree not using the CLI these options can be ignored.
+If you're not using the CLI these options can be ignored.

 The paths are relative to the configuration file and should point to a lua(u) file.